 To wrap up, IVV is an incredibly simple fund.
-Its just a straightforward S&P500 index tracker, with an incredibly low MER of .04% and a large amount of money under its management.
+Its just a straightforward S&P500 index tracker, with an incredibly low MER of .04%, a DRP option and a large amount of money under its management.
 It automatically buys or sells companies based on market cap, and keeps doing so slowly ticking away in the background.
-For peace of mind and international diversification, IVV will be staying in my FI portfolio.
+For peace of mind and international diversification, IVV found a place in my FI portfolio.
 What do you think?

 Get FI !

 Epilogue: 27th April 2020: I have since sold my holdings of IVV, and now purely invest in the Vanguard VTS ETF for exposure to US stocks.
 This is because of the lower management fee and wanting to simplify my investment portfolio!